WPBeginner

 WordPress is written using PHP as its scripting language and MySQL as its database management system.
 In order to use WordPress, you don’t really need to learn either of them.

-We will also show you how to manage a WordPress database using phpMyAdmin which will include creating database backups, optimizing the WordPress database, and more.
+In this article, we will explain how WordPress uses the database, including an introduction to default WordPress database tables.
+We will also show you how to manage a WordPress database using phpMyAdmin, including creating database backups, optimizing the WordPress database, fixing the WordPress database, and more.

 How to manage WordPress database using phpMyAdmin